muratk5n/thirdwave/en/README.md

 ---

-Still zero-covid cannot go on forever; with vax help shld be doable.
+Still zero-covid cannot go on forever; with vax help CH shld be able to gradually get out of it, right?

 First Post: "President Xi Jinping fears that a relaxed policy will lead to more fatalities among [the rural folk]..
 Close to 20% of